Accessibility Maturity Model and Roles

 It is a simple framework that helps teams identify where they are today, clarify ownership, define routines, and map realistic next steps.

 It is not a compliance checklist.
 It is a planning and reflection tool designed to move accessibility from reactive fixes to repeatable practice.
+After you complete the reflection give the Maturity Model Assessment (in plain lanugage) a try as a follow up activity.

 If you are trying to make accessibility part of everyday design and development work instead of an occasional remediation effort, this tool gives you a clear starting point and a shared language for your team.